olivertaylor/rss.olivertaylor.net/README.md

-# news.routley.io
+# rss.olivertaylor.net

 Hello!
+This repo is a fork of [news.routley.io](https://github.com/jamesroutley/news.routley.io), customized for me.

-This repo houses the code that generates my personal RSS feed.
-It's hosted at [news.routley.io](https://news.routley.io/).
+It houses the code that generates my personal RSS feed.
+It's hosted at [rss.olivertaylor.net](https://rss.olivertaylor.net).
 The code itself is non-generic and personalised to my use case, but it might serve as interesting inspiration.

 ## How does it work?